Generating Career Ideas

 • If you are considering an academic post-graduate route, approach tutors, current students on the Masters courses you are considering, and DPhils in your Department for advice.

-• three graduates continued in ‘further education’ for every graduate entering the ‘consulting’ and ‘banking & Investment’ sectors combined;
+• three graduates continue in ‘further education’ for every graduate who joins the ‘consulting’ and ‘banking & investment’ sectors combined;

-• more graduates entered the ‘charity and not-for profit’ sector than entered ‘law’;
+• more graduates tend to enter the ‘charity and not-for profit’ sector than will enter ‘law’;

-• more than twice the number of graduates entered the ‘health and social care’ sector as those entering ‘financial services’ (accountancy; actuarial; insurance).
+• more than twice the number of graduate tend to join the ‘health and social care’ sector compared with those entering ‘financial services’ (accountancy; actuarial; insurance).

 Luck favours the prepared mind

-Lastly, whilst this briefing recommends a process based on reflection and research with a view to creating a more focused approach for career planning, many successful careers include unexpected events, newly discovered interests and chance meetings that can be important or even pivotal.
+Lastly, although this briefing recommends a process based on reflection and research in order to create a focused approach for career planning, it is worth remembering the aphorism that "all models are wrong, but some are useful".
+Many successful careers include important or unexpected events, such as newly discovered interests and chance meetings, that have proved pivotal.

 This idea is reflected in ‘Planned Happenstance Theory’ which suggests that students’ can prepare themselves for and even construct ‘unexpected career opportunities’ by their own actions.
 Trying out different activities, getting involved in societies and volunteering, or actively exploring ideas and talking with a wider variety of people will bring you into contact with the people, ideas, opportunities and knowledge that can help you move forward purposefully.
 It also increases your visibility and the chances that one day it will be your time to be ‘in the right place at the right time’.